 This two-semester post-baccalaureate fellowship program is designed to help talented students from groups traditionally underrepresented in their academic disciplines, including first-generation graduate students and those from disadvantaged socio-economic backgrounds, to bridge the gap between an undergraduate degree and a graduate training program.
 Fellows enjoy financial support and mentoring by both faculty and graduate students as they prepare themselves for a successful program of doctoral studies.
-Of those who have completed the program since 2011, 80% have gone on to graduate studies at Pitt and elsewhere.
+In addition to strong research experiences, Fellows will receive professional guidance and focused support for the graduate school application process.

-The featured programs for academic year 2019–2020 are:
+The featured programs for academic year 2022-2023 are:

 - Humanities: History of Art and Architecture